Nema4177/ML_Project_Notebooks/README.md

 # ML_Project_Notebooks

-Dataset we used is from the below location: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
+Dataset we used is from this location: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents